saf-dmitry/taskpaper-mode/README.md

 The value text inside can have whitespaces, but no newlines.
 If you need to include parentheses in the tag value, precede them with a backslash.

+If an item has a certain tag, all subitems will inherit the tag as well.
+To limit tag inheritance to specific tags, configure the user option `taskpaper-tags-exclude-from-inheritance`.

 After `@` symbol `M-TAB` offers in-buffer completion on tag names.
 The list of tags is created dynamically from all tags used in the current buffer.
 If your desktop intercepts the key binding `M-TAB` to switch windows, use `C-M-i` or `ESC TAB` as an alternative or customize your environment.

 In addition to the in-buffer completion TaskPaper mode also implements another tag selection method called _fast tag selection_.
 This allows you to select your commonly used tags with just a single key press.
 For this to work you should assign unique, case-sensitive, letters to most of your commonly used tags.
 You can do this by configuring the user option `taskpaper-tag-alist` in your init file: